An ongoing discussion about this feature can be found here: https://github.com/Koenkk/zigbee2mqtt/issues/775

 This category of devices will be marked as

-unavailable when they did not send a message for 25 hours.
+unavailable when no message has been received from them for 25 hours.

 State retrieval #